-Assessment: HSC course only External Assessment Internal Assessment Weighting (%) Students may sit an optional HSC examination if they are eligible for an ATAR.
-Assessment across the language modes: Knowledge and understanding of course content Skills in: 50 he examination consists of one aper, 2 hours and 30 minutes l length. here are 4 sections with a ariety of short answer and xtended response questions.
+External Assessment Internal Assessment Weighting (%) Students may sit an optional HSC examination if they are eligible for an ATAR.
+Assessment across the language modes: • Knowledge and understanding of course content Skills in: 50 The examination consists of one paper, 2 hours and 30 minutes in length.
+There are 4 sections with a variety of short answer and extended response questions.
 Comprehending texts Communicating texts Using language accurately, appropriately and effectively 50 100

+Course: Agriculture

-Course: Agriculture 2 units for each of Preliminary and HSC Board Developed Course Exclusions: Nil Course Description: The Preliminary course shows the relationship between agricultural production, marketing and management, while giving consideration to the issue of sustainability of the farming system.
+The Preliminary course shows the relationship between agricultural production, marketing and management, while giving consideration to the issue of sustainability of the farming system.
 This is an 'on-farm', environment-oriented course.

 The HSC course builds upon the Preliminary course.
 It examines the complexity and scientific principles of the components of agricultural production.
 It examines the place of the farm in the wider economic, environmental and social environment.
 The Farm/Product Study is used as a basis for analysing and addressing social, environmental and economic issues as they relate to sustainability.

-Main Topics Covered:
+Main Topics Covered: Preliminary Course